little-angry-clouds/observability-laboratory/README.md

 There's a java microservice with SpringBoot.

+### Blackbox exporter

+Used to make requests to the microservices and create metrics.

 ## How to use it

 Clone the repository (with the `recursive` parameter if you want